entirelyalive/arlcleaner/README.md

 ## Configuration
 `config.py` defines runtime options such as JPEG quality, tile size for SID images, the number of parallel workers, and whether to enforce a geographic bounding‑box check.
 Adjust these settings to match your dataset and hardware.

+SID conversion relies on a quick EPSG lookup and tiles the output JPEGs at about 60% quality for faster processing.
+TIFFs first undergo a simple reprojection step and, if that fails, a more involved routine that parses `.aux.xml` metadata and other hints.
+When no CRS can be determined the JPEG is kept only when its bounding box falls within a reasonable range.

 ---
 After building, run one of the make commands above to start converting imagery.